Search

 On most networks, data packets must first pass through a firewall.
 The purpose of this is to keep the private network secure.
 The firewall does this by filtering traffic between the Internet and the private network.

-Why is network monitoring important?
+Why is network performance monitoring important?

 The network is the life line of the IT infrastructure.
 When networks fail, the flow of information required by programs and business operations stops.
 Networks are a dynamic environment.
 Therefore, network admins are constantly asked to add new users, technologies and applications to their networks.
 These changes can affect their ability to deliver consistent and predictable network performance.
 When certain problems occur on the network, the network administrator is pressured to determine the root cause of the problem before it affects users, applications, and businesses.